joric/oneliners/README.md

 ### Unicode Find

 Unicode find (NOT Union Find) is the greatest trick of all time to solve graph problems.
+The idea is to replace the whole Union Find thing with string replace in a Unicode space.
 Introduced by Stephan Pochmann:

 * https://leetcode.com/problems/redundant-connection/discuss/108002/Unicode-Find-(5-short-lines)